Biomedical-Imaging-Group/psf_generator/README.md

 | `VectorialCartesianPropagator` |   vectorial Fourier model   |
 | `VectorialSphericalPropagator` |     Richards-Wolf model     |

-All of them can be derived from the Richards-Wolf integral under certain parameterization and conditions.
-For details on the theory, please kindly refer to our paper [Revisiting PSF models: unifying framework and high-performance implementation](todo:addlink) or the documentation: TO ADD LINK.
+For details on the theory, please refer to our paper [Revisiting PSF models: unifying framework and high-performance implementation](todo:addlink) or the documentation: TO ADD LINK.

 # Installation